kpilszak/fintech-app/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to .
+The main purpose is to create financial application.

 ## Technologies
 Project is created with: